-In July 2011, we launched a new tuition plan which was materially higher.
+In July 2011, we launched a new tuition plan which provided for a material increase in our tuition prices.
 The prior business model and pricing structure implemented by our prior management was flawed and could not be sustained.
 Although changes in our marketing strategy and upgraded technology infrastructure have increased our enrollment, we cannot assure that our student enrollment will not suffer in the future as a result of the increased tuition.
 If we are unable to enroll students in a cost-effective manner, our results of operations will suffer and you may lose your investment.